 Wildfire Mitigation Specialist

-Chris Rea is a wildfire mitigation specialist for the Boulder County Land Use Department.
-His role is to assure that new homes, home additions, and decks being built in the foothills and mountains of unincorporated Boulder County establish defensible space around these structures and that proper ignition resistant materials are utilized during construction.
-Chris also helps to oversee, and serves as a wildfire mitigation specialist, for the Wildfire Partners program.
-He enjoys working with homeowners to identify wildfire-related vulnerabilities to homes, find cost effective retrofit solutions to prevent home ignition, and to help create defensible space zones around these homes.
-Before coming to Boulder County, Chris worked as a forest technician for the U.S. Forest Service in Arkansas; as a service forester and wildland firefighter for the North Carolina Forest Service; and as an assistant district forester and wildland firefighter for the Wyoming State Forestry Division.
+Chris Rea is the wildfire mitigation specialist for Lake Travis Fire Rescue located northwest of Austin, Texas.
+He enjoys working with homeowners to identify wildfire-related vulnerabilities to homes, to find cost effective retrofit solutions to prevent home ignition, and to help create defensible space zones around homes.
+Before coming to Lake Travis Fire Rescue, Chris worked as a wildfire mitigation specialist for Boulder County and the Wildfire Partners Program in Colorado, as a forest technician for the U.S. Forest Service in southern Arkansas; as a service forester and wildland firefighter for the North Carolina Forest Service; and as an assistant district forester and wildland firefighter for the Wyoming State Forestry Division.

 Andrew Tate, CWMS